reTHINK-project/use-cases/docs/Dynamic Media Server or Media Gateway provisioning.md

 - Alice's CSP is able to pay **Inter** for its communication interoperability services _TODO: link to use cases about (wholesale?) adhoc payments/settlements?_
 ### Description

-Similar to [Conversation with single CSP](https://github.com/reTHINK-project/use-cases/blob/master/docs/H2H%20Conversation%20with%20single%20CSP.md) but in this case each participant uses different NSPs that implies the usage of a Media Gateway service,
+Similar to [H2H Conversation with single CSP](https://github.com/reTHINK-project/use-cases/blob/master/docs/H2H%20Conversation%20with%20single%20CSP.md) but in this case each participant uses different NSPs that implies the usage of a Media Gateway service,
 1. Alice pushes the button to invite Bob for an audio/video conversation.
 2. Different Interoperability Services with a summary of price and quality are recommended to Alice
 3. Alice selects **Inter** service, the call is notified to Bob and accepted by him.

-Remaining procedures are similar to [Conversation with single CSP](https://github.com/reTHINK-project/use-cases/blob/master/docs/H2H%20Conversation%20with%20single%20CSP.md).
+Remaining procedures are similar to [H2H Conversation with single CSP](https://github.com/reTHINK-project/use-cases/blob/master/docs/H2H%20Conversation%20with%20single%20CSP.md).
 #### Media Server Variant

 The same approach can be followed for other network side Communication services e.g. MCU services to support large Multiparty Conversations.